Updated: Jul 6

 Maybe the consumer will be friendly.
 Maybe the consumer will be hostile.
 Maybe he will pay.
 Maybe he will hang up.
 The list of possibilities goes on and on.

 As a collector, you may be overwhelmed by the high number of possible directions the call can go.
 In fact, I often hear collectors say they feel like they have very little control on collection calls.

 What if I told you that you do have control over how the call unfolds?
 The secret lies in understanding the five zones of a collection call.
-Let’s dive into each of these zones to discover what they are and how they can make or break a collection call.
+Let’s dive into each of these zones and how how debt collection training can make or break a collection call.

 Zone 1: The Connection Zone